Pin-Wei/fMRI-Localizer/README.md

 # fMRI-Localizer
 These scripts are adapted from my previous project, retaining only the core elements to serve as a foundation for analyzing a new fMRI project.

-Specifically, the dataset used here is derived from a localizer task in an fMRI experiment.
+The dataset used here is derived from a localizer task in an fMRI experiment.
+Specifically, they are collected from a senior named Anya and stored on "Super Computer 2" (a desktop located in 609-3).
+However, for some reason, E-DataAid files for many participants are missing or incomplete.
+Consequently, I selected data from only two participants to ensure that the scripts could run as intended.

+The following outlines the procedures along with some accompanying footnotes.

 ## 1. Organize the excel (.txt) files export from E-DataAid files into event.tsv files.
    Execute `python Gen_localizer_timing.py $sid`